 “Starbucks is a schizophrenic brand”

-Inquiry into the schizophrenia label is looking into whether we should use the term ‘schizophrenia’ at all
+Inquiry into the schizophrenia label has published on whether we should use the term ‘schizophrenia’ at all

 I haven’t read it, but this book – American Madness: the rise and fall of dementia praecox – looks v. interesting.
 It charts how DP lost out to schizophrenia in the nosology ‘arms race’.